Nephrology Training Program

 Educational conferences for fellows

 OHSU is committed to recruitment practices that are equitable, demonstrate our commitment to responsible stewardship of resources, and reduce negative impacts on the global environment.
-Thus, OHSU GME will direct all our ACGME residency and fellowship programs to utilize virtual interview practices for the upcoming recruitment season.
-We believe this approach will attract a diverse pool of applicants, decrease applicant financial barriers, and minimize applicant’s time away from educational and clinical activities while reducing the carbon footprint of recruitment.
-This policy is also in accordance with guidance from the ASN, AAMC, and AAIM.
+Thus, OHSU GME is directing all ACGME residency and fellowship programs to utilize virtual interview practices for the upcoming recruitment season.
+We believe this approach attracts a diverse pool of applicants, decreases applicant financial barriers, and minimizes time away from educational and clinical activities while reducing the carbon footprint of recruitment.
+This policy is also in accordance with guidance from the ASN, AAMC, and AAIM

 Applications are only accepted through ERAS.
 We participate in the national nephrology match and do not accept applications outside the match.